universitytheater/utheater.github.io/_pages/get-involved-actors.md

 #### How will I know if I'm cast?

-Casting decisions will be emailed to auditionees on Friday of 1st Week around early afternoon.
+Casting decisions will be emailed to auditionees on Friday of 1st Week.
 Auditionees are expected to check their email and confirm their role with stage management by the end of Friday, so be on the lookout then!

 #### Can I be cast in more than one show?